Images

 FreeBSD

-FreeBSD is a free operating system maintained by the FreeBSD project.
+FreeBSD is an operating system maintained by the FreeBSD project.
 FreeBSD images are available in the freebsd-org-cloud-dev project.
-To list FreeBSD images, use the following gcloud command:
+To list FreeBSD OS images, use the following gcloud command:

 gcloud compute images list --project freebsd-org-cloud-dev --no-standard-images